Gopal Rajwani: Life

 That April, Rajwani was arrested in an extortion case, apparently at Kalani's bidding.
 As Rajwani was being escorted to the Vithalwadi police station in a rickshaw, Kalani arranged for his men to attack him with bombs and guns.
 Rajwani survived the attack, but was seriously injured and was admitted to the JJ Hospital.
 Here, he met Haji Mastan, a notorious smuggler and senior don of that time.
-Haji Mastan took Rajwani under his wings and arranged for him to go to Dubai.
+Haji Mastan took Rajwani under his wing and arranged for him to go to Dubai.